 - Performs or oversees initial and periodic information privacy risk assessment/analysis, mitigation, and remediation

-- Develops, delivers, and oversees initial and ongoing privacy training to the workforce
+- Develops, delivers, and oversees initial and ongoing privacy training for the workforce

 - Works cooperatively with the information management director and other applicable organization units in overseeing customer rights to inspect, amend, and restrict access to protected information when appropriate